MNGT 361 LEADERSHIP AND MANAGEMENT (3)

 Organizational behavior as a means to understand, explain, and improve human behavior and interactions: job performance, work motivation, job attitudes, trust and justice, work teams, power/politics and influence, leadership stress/ well-being at work, career management, decision making, and organizational effectiveness.
-Not open to students who have successfully completed MNGT 421.
-Prerequisites: MNGT 361; junior major standing.
+Students who have successfully completed MNGT 421 would not receive additional credit for MNGT 395.
+Prerequisites: MNGT 361; junior/senior major standing.

 MNGT 425 ORGANIZATION THEORY AND DEVELOPMENT (3)